risk-first/website/thinking/Meeting-Reality.md

 ## Navigating the "[Risk Landscape](../risks/Risk-Landscape.md)"

-The diagram above shows _just one possible action_, in reality, you'll have choices.
+The diagram above shows _just one possible action_ but really, you'll have choices.
 We often have multiple ways of achieving a [Goal In Mind](../thinking/Glossary.md#Goal-In-Mind).

 What's the best way?

 I would argue that the best way is the one which mitigates the most existing risk while accruing the least attendant risk to get it done.

 Ideally, when you take an action, you are trading off a big risk for a smaller one.
-Take Unit Testing for example.
-Clearly, writing Unit Tests adds to the amount of development work, so on its own, it adds [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk).
+Take Unit Testing for example:  Clearly, writing Unit Tests adds to the amount of development work, so on its own, it adds [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk).
 However, if you write _just enough_ of the right Unit Tests, you should be short-cutting the time spent finding issues in the User Acceptance Testing (UAT) stage, so you're hopefully trading off a larger [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk) from UAT and adding a smaller [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk) to Development.
-There are other benefits of Unit Testing too:  once written, a suite of unit tests is almost cost-free to run repeatedly, whereas repeating a UAT is costly as it involves people's time.

-You can think of [Taking Action](../thinking/Glossary.md#taking-action) as moving your project on a "[Risk Landscape](../risks/Risk-Landscape.md)":  ideally, when you take an action, you move from some place with worse risk to somewhere more favourable.

 ![Navigating The Risk Landscape](../images/generated/introduction/risk_landscape_1.png)

+You can think of [Taking Action](../thinking/Glossary.md#taking-action) as moving your project on a "[Risk Landscape](../risks/Risk-Landscape.md)":  ideally, when you take an action, you move from some place with worse risk to somewhere more favourable, as shown in the diagram above.

 Sometimes, you can end up somewhere _worse_:  the actions you take to manage a risk will leave you with worse [Attendant Risks](../thinking/Glossary.md#attendant-risk) afterwards.
 Almost certainly, this will have been a [Hidden Risk](../thinking/Glossary.md#hidden-risk) when you embarked on the action, otherwise you'd not have chosen it.

 ### An Example: Automation

-For example, _automating processes_ is very tempting: it _should_ save time, and reduce the amount of boring, repetitive work on a project.
-But sometimes, it turns into an industry in itself, and consumes more effort than it's worth.

 ![Hidden Risks of Automation](../images/generated/introduction/risk_landscape_2_automating.png)

+_Automating processes_ (as shown in the diagram above) is often tempting: it _should_ save time, and reduce the amount of boring, repetitive work on a project.
+But sometimes, it turns into an industry in itself, consumes more effort than it'll ever pay back and needs to be maintained in the future at great expense.

 ### Another Example: MongoDB

-On a recent project in a bank, we had a requirement to store a modest amount of data and we needed to be able to retrieve it fast.
+On a previous project in a bank we had a requirement to store a modest amount of data and we needed to be able to retrieve it fast.
 The developer chose to use [MongoDB](https://www.mongodb.com) for this.
 At the time, others pointed out that other teams in the bank had had lots of difficulty deploying MongoDB internally, due to licensing issues and other factors internal to the bank.

-Other options were available, but the developer chose MongoDB because of their _existing familiarity_ with it:   therefore, they felt that the [Hidden Risks](../thinking/Glossary.md#hidden-risk) of MongoDB were _lower_ than the other options, and disregarded the others' opinions.
+Other options were available, but the developer chose MongoDB because of their _existing familiarity_ with it:   therefore, they felt that the [Hidden Risks](../thinking/Glossary.md#hidden-risk) of MongoDB were _lower_ than the other options.

-This turned out to be a mistake:  The internal bureacracy eventually proved too great, and MongoDB had to be abandoned after much investment of time.
+This turned out to be a mistake:  the internal bureacracy eventually proved too great and MongoDB had to be abandoned after much investment of time.

 This is not a criticism of MongoDB: it's simply a demonstration that sometimes, the cure is worse than the disease.
 Successful projects are _always_ trying to _reduce_ [Attendant Risks](../thinking/Glossary.md#attendant-risk).